 Treatment after an injury-causing car accident can range from on-site first aid to extended hospitalization.
-How much medical care a crash victim requires is highly depended on the type and severity of injuries sustained in the auto wreck.
+How much medical care a crash victim requires is highly dependent on the type and severity of injuries sustained in the auto wreck.

 As we look at the topic of hospital treatment following a car wreck, we will examine research-based data related to hospitalization rates and stay lengths in the U.S. and in the state of Mississippi.
 Knowledge about potential crash-related injuries, collision prevention methods, and legal options after an accident can be helpful to individuals who have been involved in an auto crash, as well as to any driver who operates a motor vehicle on our state and national roadways.
 If you were injured in an auto wreck and are in need of legal advice, reach out to a Jackson, MS car accident lawyer with experience handling vehicle collision cases.